 If you are entitled to receive a bounty payment, we will notify you and you may send us an invoice for the corresponding amount.
 Your invoices must contain all required information and statements to be legally valid.
 If you do not invoice your bounty, Intigriti will issue a tax sheet in accordance with the applicable Belgian legislation.

-Please note that you must declare all bounty payments you receive to your (tax) authorities, in accordance with the relevant legal requirements.
+You must declare all bounty payments you receive to your (tax) authorities, in accordance with the laws applicable to you.

 You will be responsible for payment of all corporate and/or personal income taxes, service taxes, duties, fines, levies and other taxes and (social) contributions, that may be due by virtue of your receipt of bounty payments, and will fully indemnify Intigriti in this context.